apify/apify-docs/docs/data_collection_basics/using_devtools.md

 ## [](#getting-structured-data) Getting structured data from HTML

 When you open the <a href="https://www.alexa.com/topsites" target="_blank">Alexa Top Sites index</a>, you'll see that there's a table on the page with names of websites and various data about the websites' traffic.
 We will now learn how to collect all this information.
-Open DevTools and select any of the websites with the selector tool.
+Open DevTools and select the first website - in our case Google.com - with the selector tool.

 ![Selecting an element with DevTools]({{@asset data_collection_basics/images/selecting-first-website.webp}})

-Now you know where to find the name of the first website in the page's HTML, but we want to find all the website's information.
-To do that, hover over the elements above the one you just found, until you find the element that contains all the data about the selected website.
+Now you know where to find the name of the first website in the page's HTML, but we want to find all information about this first website.
+To do that, in the Elements tab, hover over the elements above the one you just found, until you find the element that contains all the data about the selected website.
+Alternatively, you can press the up arrow a few times to get the same result.

 ![Selecting an element from the Elements tab]({{@asset data_collection_basics/images/selecting-container-element.webp}})